dtonhofer/prolog_notes/swipl_notes/about_continuations/README.md

    - Tom Schrijvers (UGent), Bart Demoen and Benoit Desouter (UGent)
    - March 13, 2013

+This is an excellent resource for background information.

 Abstract:

 > An implementation of a delimited continuations, known in the functional programming world, is shown in the context of the